Dreamer2819/DoSer/README.md

 DoSer can do may things.
 The first thing you'll want to do is start DoSer by simply running
 #### ./doser.sh.

+## UPDATES
+I will be updating this tool as often as I can.